-India-EU Summit: Our focus should be on the pandemic, terrorism, says PM Modi
+Both India and EU share universal values like democracy, says PM Modi at Summit

 - I am committed to expand ties with European Union; We must adopt long-term strategic perspective to boost ties: PM Modi

-- The discussions will take place and the opening remarks by the three leaders, including PM Modi have concluded.
+- The discussions will take place and the opening remarks by the three leaders, including PM Modi have concluded

+- PM Modi in his remarks at the India-EU summit said that health and prosperity of our citizens are facing challenges today.

+- Apart from the current challenge, there are long term challenges of climate change too.
+This is a priority for India and EU, PM Modi also said.